AMOS-2015/amos-ss15-proj2/server/README.md

-# CrowdTrip Server
+# CroudTrip Server

-This repo contains the server used by the CrowdTrip android application.
+This repo contains the server used by the CroudTrip android application.

 ## Running locally